-5.1.1 Social Security Number Disclosure Link: 24 CFR 5.216, 5.218; Notice PIH 2018-24
+5.1.3 Social Security Number Disclosure

+Link: 24 CFR 5.216, 5.218; Notice PIH 2018-24

 The applicant and all members of the applicant's household must disclose the complete and accurate social security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN.
-(These requirements do not apply to noncitizens who do not contend eligible immigration status).
+These requirements do not apply to noncitizens who do not contend eligible immigration status.

 If GHA determines that the applicant is otherwise eligible to participate in a program, the applicant may retain its place on the waiting list for the program for up to 90 days but cannot become a participant until it can provide the documentation to verify the SSN of each member of the household.
+The GHA may accept the self-certification of SSN if the family member is able to provide a third-party document which includes the applicants name and is from a source such as a bank or other federal program.